opencollab/arpack-ng/README.md

 4. Unlike ARPACK, ARPACK-NG is providing autotools based build system.

-Therefor, the classical commands should work as expected:
+Therefore, the classical commands should work as expected:

     $ sh bootstrap